alaaddinerenn/llm-research-and-projects/README.md

 # llm-research-and-projects
-This repository consist of the projects that are implemented by Python and LangChain framework during my research on LLM's.
+This repository consist of the projects that are implemented by Python and LangChain framework during my personal research on LLM's.

 In this research, firstly I focused on how LLM's work and their architecture.
 After understanding these topics, I focused on the prompting tecniques and RAG technique.